IBM-Cloud/vpc-instance-extension/README.md

 	"lines": "{{ lines }}"
    }
    ```
-8. To verify, click on **Test** next to the title(Webhook). *Before hitting test, you may want to open your terminal or command prompt and run `ibmcloud fn activation poll` command to check for incoming activations*
+8. To verify, click on **Test** next to the title(Webhook). *Before hitting test, you may want to open your terminal or command prompt and run `ibmcloud fn activation poll` command to check logs for incoming activations*
 9. To see the logs of your last invoked action, open a terminal or command prompt and run the below command
     ```sh
     ibmcloud fn activation logs $(ibmcloud fn activation list | awk 'FNR == 2 {print $3}')